 Sharing students' ELL and Home Language information with Literably Follow

-If English Language Learner status and home language information are uploaded with your roster files, we will apply accent-specific filters to the relevant students' reading transcripts to help mitigate some (but not all) instances of second language interference.
+If English Language Learner status and home language information are uploaded with your roster files, we will apply accent-specific filters to the relevant students' Oral Reading Fluency transcripts to help mitigate some (but not all) instances of second language interference.
 Technical documentation on this process is available in this Literably Administration Note.
+Accent filters are not applied for Phonological Awareness or Phonics assessments.

 Currently, Literably supports filtering for the following home languages: